Kim2091/PBRify_Remix/README.md

 6. Press the green run button at the top!
 7. Ingest the saved textures in Remix's Ingestion tab

 These were trained exclusively on high quality CC0 content from ambientCG, complying with their license.
-This makes it an ethical upscaler that you can use without concern :slight_smile:
+This makes it an ethical upscaler that you can use without concern 🙂

 The chain will save your textures into separate folders for each one.
 They're labelled with the original texture name.